Resolving chronic headaches by addressing the root cause

 Headaches are the number one reason we see patients, and fortunately, we have solutions.
-While some headaches can be attributed to stress or tension, but the latest medical literature1 reports that some cases of chronic headache are caused by a problem in the neck—and that they are often misdiagnosed or unrecognized by physicians.
+While some headaches can be attributed to stress or tension, the latest medical literature reports that some cases of chronic headache are caused by a problem in the neck—and that they are often misdiagnosed or unrecognized by physicians.

-Chiropractic can be a great way to treat headaches, since we work specifically with the spine to make sure that it is functioning properly.
+Chiropractic care can be a great way to treat headaches, since we work specifically with the spine to make sure that it is functioning properly.
 Our specifically prescribed therapy provides traction and exercises to balance musculoskeletal health (or musculoskeletal strength and flexibility), improve posture and function and decrease the incidence of headaches.